 This body type is the smallest one available on the UK market.
-Designed for city-driving, these cars are compact in size and easy to manoeuvre, making them perfect for tight corners, small parking spaces and busy streets.
-These cars aim to make city-driving comfortable and stress-free so offer a variety of high specifications to ensure your car is a comfy place to be.
+Designed for city driving, these cars are compact and easy to manoeuvre, making them perfect for tight corners, small parking spaces and busy streets.
+These cars aim to make city driving comfortable and stress-free so offer a variety of high specifications to ensure your car is a comfy place to be.

 City cars tend to be cheaper than other body types in price but also offer great fuel efficiency, making them one of the most economical cars on the road.
 They make a good choice for a new driver (thanks to cheaper car insurance) or a city professional who needs a small car to get to and from work.

 Popular city cars for leasing include the: Toyota Aygo, Kia Picanto, Hyundai i10 and Fiat 500.